 Often, older stores are either too bright or too dark, with no focal point lighting to accentuate key departments.
 Lighting is a very effective vehicle in enhancing the shopping mood.
 Often the importance of zone lighting is overlooked as part of the store design process.

-Typically initiated with high-performing older stores, a full remodel requires considerable investment and impacts all aspects of the store, including flooring, fixtures, signing, departments and overall ambiance.
+As per the bathroom remodeling company, typically initiated with high-performing older stores, a full remodel requires considerable investment and impacts all aspects of the store, including flooring, fixtures, signing, departments and overall ambiance.
 It is important to note these kinds of major changes are typically a result of a new banner position or direction for the organization and includes the potential introduction of new departments such as pick-up centers for online orders or new food service offerings, encouraging customers to stay longer in the supermarket.

 Many supermarket chains have put great investment in redesigning their check-out areas to include self-serve express kiosks in addition to new style of check-out counters to help expedite — one of the key pain points raised by customers.
 With Amazon Go’s entry into the supermarket category with new mobile payment systems and devices, we are certain this will become a key area supermarkets will be investing in to remain competitive.